Ashuak45/dsa-interview-prep/Arrays/Rotate-Array/Readme.md

    - Place `nums[i]` at `(i + k) % n` in `temp`.
 4. Copy `temp` back into `nums`.

+sometimes getting to the solution is more important than following the right approach to that particular ques....will update it later fs
 ---

 ## ⏱ Time Complexity